Cesaragsilva/RealEstateListingAPI/README.md

 I applied the Clean Architecture and Clean Code for building this application.
 Follow bellow the packages used.

 - EntityFrameworkCore - Used for building an in Memory Database (InMemory extension) and for access the data using ORM.
-I prefered to use Entity than Dapper because last versions of entity are more flexible and fast than dapper.
+I preferred to use Entity than Dapper because last versions of entity are more flexible and fast than dapper.

 - FluentValidation - Used for create validations of business and for implement the Notification Partner